na-na-hi/renget/archive/vffr2.md

 game needs a deep roster of gear for the endgame, blowing out for one piece of gear is moronic.

-Remember that this is a gacha game - if you get too locked on one thing, you get right fucked for over focusing.
-Watch the chat messages for the general state of the rng seed - if you see nothing but offrates, you're probably going to get fucked.
+Remember that this is a gacha game - if you get too locked on one thing, you get right fucked for over focusing.  ~~Watch the chat messages for the general state of the rng seed - if you see nothing but offrates, you're probably going to get fucked.~~ Fuckers removed the info stream so prng can fuck your ass.
-&nbsp;
+&nbsp;-
 &nbsp;
 ####Notes
 Links are in the thread header - use them.